followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/20 dxTreeMap/4 Events/nodesRendering.md

 <!--typeFunctionParamName1_field3-->model<!--/typeFunctionParamName1_field3-->
 <!--typeFunctionParamType1_field3-->object<!--/typeFunctionParamType1_field3-->
 <!--typeFunctionParamDescription1_field3-->
-In most cases, the root node.
-When drilling down, the node of the highest displayed level.
+The model data.
+Available only if you use Knockout.
 <!--/typeFunctionParamDescription1_field3-->
 <!--typeFunctionParamName1_field4-->node<!--/typeFunctionParamName1_field4-->
 <!--typeFunctionParamType1_field4-->dxTreeMapNode<!--/typeFunctionParamType1_field4-->
 <!--typeFunctionParamDescription1_field4-->
+In most cases, the root node.
+When drilling down, the node of the highest displayed level.
 <!--/typeFunctionParamDescription1_field4-->